 —The conditions that apply to an EHT TB PPDU shall also apply to a UHR TB PPDU.

-A non-AP UHR STA that is in intra-PPDU power save mode may enter doze state or become unavailable until the end of a PPDU currently being received if the following condition is met:
+A non-AP UHR STA that is in intra-PPDU power save mode may enter doze state or become unavailable until the end of a PPDU currently being received if all of the following conditions are met:

-— The PPDU is a UHR MU PPDU where the RXVECTOR parameter UPLINK_FLAG is 0, the RXVECTOR parameter PPDU_TYPE is 1 or 2, the RXVECTOR parameter BSS_COLOR 2 is the BSS color of the BSS in which the STA is associated, the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA, and the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.
+the PPDU is a UHR MU PPDU where the RXVECTOR parameter UPLINK_FLAG is 0

+the RXVECTOR parameter PPDU_TYPE is 1 or 2

+the RXVECTOR parameter BSS_COLOR 2 is the BSS color of the BSS in which the STA is associated

+the RXVECTOR parameters STA_ID do not include the identifier of the STA or the broadcast identifier(s) intended for the STA

+the BSS Color Disabled subfield is 0 in the most recently received HE Operation element from the AP with which it is associated.